LoganGore/Q-templates/js/README.md

 # Create a Person instance
 input AddPersonInput {
   id: ID # if known, otherwise one will be generated
-  # these are all optional, but the resolver(s)
-  # must produce a 'name' value, since it is required
+  # these are all optional, but the resolver(s) must produce a 'name' value, since it is required
+  name: String
+  givenName: String
+  familyName: String
+  dateOfBirth: Date
+}

+# Create a Person instance
+input UpdatePersonInput {
+  id: ID! # required
+  # only what is changing
   name: String
   givenName: String
   familyName: String